More than 200 Distributors

 If an allergic reaction to cefaclor occurs, the drug should be discontinued and the patient treated with the appropriate agents.

 Pseudomembranous colitis has been reported with virtually all broad-spectrum antibiotics, including macrolides, semi-synthetic penicillins and cephalosporins.
+Mild cases usually respond to drug discontinuance alone.
+In moderate to severe cases, appropriate measures should be taken.

 Broad-spectrum antibiotics should be prescribed with caution in individuals with a history of gastro- intestinal disease, particularly colitis.